hmrc/accessibility/docs/check-your-services-accessibility-before-you-get-an-audit.md

 - make sure it meets
  the [public sector accessibility regulations](regulations-to-make-public-sector-websites-and-mobile-applications-accessible.md)

+You can validate your HTML on a page-by-page basis using browser plugins.
+However, it is time consuming.
+We recommend that you automate your HTML validation as part of your CI build; see [Stage three: Continuous Integration tools](stage-three--ci-tools.md).

 ## When should you consider accessibility

 Accessibility is a user need.
 You should be thinking about the access needs of your users from the start of design, research and development.
 Do not leave it until the end.